 Once you have filled your hat boxes, make sure to label them.
 This makes it easier to find the hat you are looking for and avoids disrupting other hat boxes in the search for the right hat.

 Do not use mothballs near your hats, as they are filled with chemicals.
 Instead, place cedar chips or cedar rings near your hat boxes.
-The smell of cedar is known to deter bugs and it contains no harmful chemicals.
+The smell of cedar is known to deter bugs, and it contains no harmful chemicals.

 By following these basic hat storage tips, you help ensure that your hats maintain their shape, color, and quality.
 It’s important to remember to keep your hats away from humidity, sunlight, and heavy objects that could distort the shape of your hat.
 When storing your hats, consider their shape and material.
 Use good judgment, and your hats should be absolutely fine.
-For more tips on how to store your belongings, sign up for our monthly newsletter.